fnca-open-standards/ticket/Open-Ticket-Specification.md

 **Value (value)** text - optional - Base64 encoded binary value.
 Limits should be set by the center on the maximum size that should be sent, and receivers should be prepared to receive attachments of that size.
 For centers that receive tickets with attachments, size limits should be communicated and enforced to ensure acceptable service levels for all senders and receivers.

 **URI (uri)** text - optional - URL to the "attached" document.
 The referenced resource should be available for the life of the ticket (until the expiresOn date).
 The reference should be accessible to all receivers of the ticket.

+# Open Ticket API
+The following sections cover implementation of API's that are used to receive open tickets.

 # HTTP Response Codes
 When receiving Open Tickets, receivers should use the following response codes to communicate the status of the delivery back to the sender.